korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_13_Streams/README.md

 and getting the average age of enrollment by each country.
 I showed you counting, and _filtering_.
 This filtering
-`filtering(Predicate< ? super T> predicate, Collector <? super T, A, R> downstream)` occurs within a grouped segment, which is different from _filtering_ on every stream element.
+`filtering(Predicate< ? super T> predicate, Collector <? super T, A, R> downstream)` occurs within a grouped segment which is different from _filtering_ on every stream element.
 We've also looked at _groupingBy_, in this section, but here's _joining_, much like **String** _joining_, concatenating strings together.